-Ex-FBI lawyer faces sentencing for doctoring email in probe of Trump’s campaign
+Ex-FBI lawyer avoids prison after admitting he doctored email in investigation of Trump’s 2016 campaign

 Federal sentencing guidelines in Clinesmith’s case called for a penalty of anywhere from zero to six months in prison, though the U.S. Probation Office recommended a term of probation, according to court filings.

-Justin Shur, Clinesmith’s lawyer, wrote in a brief in advance of sentencing that probation was appropriate.
-Clinesmith, he wrote, had otherwise lived a life of distinction.
-Raised on a farm in Michigan, Clinesmith was the first of his family to go to college, and he was inspired to work in national security after 9/11, Shur wrote.
+Justin Shur, Clinesmith’s lawyer, argued that probation was appropriate.
+Clinesmith, he said in court, had otherwise lived a life “in service of others.”
+Raised on a farm in Michigan, Clinesmith was the first of his family to go to college, and he was inspired to work in national security after 9/11, Shur wrote in a court filing.
 Clinesmith is married and is expecting his first child, a son, in March.

 Shur wrote that while Clinesmith acknowledged he had “made a grievous mistake” in altering the email, he did so thinking, wrongly, that the information he was adding was accurate.
-He argued that Clinesmith made the move because of the intense stress that came with the Russia investigation, and because he was trying to help his mom as she dealt with Alzheimer’s disease.
+He argued that Clinesmith made the move because of the intense stress that came with the Russia investigation, and because he was trying to help his mother as she dealt with Alzheimer’s disease.

 “While there is no satisfactory answer, any explanation must start with the considerable pressure he was under at the time — both at work and in his personal life,” Shur wrote.